-The three LAFO components of the LAFO synergy are dedicated to the three compartments atmosphere, soil and land-surface, and vegetation and are described in the following and listed and located in Table 1 and Figure 2, respectively.
+The three LAFO components of the LAFO synergy are dedicated to the three compartments atmosphere, soil and land surface, and vegetation and are described in the following, listed in Table 1 and have their locations marked in Fig. 2.

-3.1 First LAFO component: Atmospheric measurements
+3.1 First LAFO component: atmospheric measurements

-230 The first component consists of three scanning lidar systems, a water vapor differential absorption lidar (DIAL), a water vapor and temperature rotational Raman lidar (RRL), and Doppler lidars (DLs) for wind measurements which are located at the lidar site (Figure 2).
-The DIAL and RRL have been developed and designed at the Institute of Physics and Meteorology of UHOH and the deployed Doppler lidars are manufactured by Halo Photonics Ltd. (UK).
-With this combination, it is possible to measure 2D to 3D structures of these important atmospheric variables from the ground through the boundary layer to the lower 235 free troposphere (about 3-4 km altitude).
-Particular, the coherent Doppler lidars are limited to regions with atmospheric scatters (aerosols, particles) which restricts the measurement range mostly to the ABL and thin clouds but have a nominal measurement range of 10 km.
+The first component consists of three scanning lidar systems, a water vapor differential absorption lidar (DIAL), a water vapor and temperature rotational Raman lidar (RRL), and Doppler lidars (DLs) for wind measurements that are located at the lidar site (Fig. 2).
+The DIAL and RRL instruments have been developed and designed at the Institute of Physics and Meteorology of UHOH, and the deployed Doppler lidars are manufactured by Halo Photonics Ltd. (UK, Pearson et al., 2009).
+With this combination, it is possible to measure 2D to 3D structures of these important atmospheric variables from the ground through the boundary layer to the lower free troposphere (about 3-4 km altitude).
+The coherent Doppler lidars are limited to regions with atmospheric scatter (aerosols, particles), which restricts the measurement range mostly to the ABL and thin clouds, but they have a nominal measurement range of 10 km.
 The range of DIAL and RRL reaches 5-6 km depending on the resolution.
-The DIAL is mounted on a mobile platform with a frequency-doubled Nd:YAG-pumed Ti:sapphire laser transmitter at 818 nm with an output power of up to 10 W (Wagner et al. 2013; Metzendorf, 2018).
-The 3D scanner is equipped with an 80-cm primary mirror and allows scanning of 240 the full upper hemisphere enabled for the first 3D humidity measurements (Späth et al., 2016).
-Raw signals are recorded with 0.1 s and 15 m and result in provided data resolutions of 1-10 s temporal and 60-300 m in range.
+The DIAL is mounted on a mobile platform with a frequencydoubled Nd:YAG-pumped Ti:sapphire laser transmitter at 818 nm with an output power of up to 10 W (Wagner et al., 2013; Metzendorf, 2018).
+The 3D scanner is equipped with an 80 cm primary mirror and allows scanning of the full upper hemisphere enabled for the first 3D humidity measurements (Späth et al., 2016).
+Raw signals are recorded with 0.1 s and 15 m frequency and result in provided data resolutions of 1-10s in time and 60-300m in range.
 The RRL is also a mobile, 3D scanning lidar system.
-The laser transmitter is based on a frequency tripled Nd:YAG laser at the eye-safe wavelength of 355 nm and a 40-cm receiving telescope with a 2-mirror 3D scanner (Radlach et al., 2008).
-A very efficient receiver separates the components of rotational Raman scattering for temperature and vibrational Raman scattering for water vapor mixing ratio 245 (WVMR) measurements (Hammann et al., 2015).
+The laser transmitter is based on a frequency-tripled Nd:YAG laser at the eyesafe wavelength of 355 nm and a 40 cm receiving telescope with a two-mirror 3D scanner (Radlach et al., 2008).
+A very efficient receiver separates the components of rotational Raman scattering for temperature and vibrational Raman scattering for water vapor mixing ratio (WVMR) measurements (Hammann et al., 2015).
 Meanwhile, a more compact and automated Raman lidar for temperature and humidity measurements (Atmospheric Raman Temperature and HUmidity Sounder - ARTHUS, Lange et al., 2019) has been developed and is available at LAFO for collecting vertical profiles of temperature and humidity.
 The temporal and spatial resolutions are 1-10 s and 100-300 m.
-Wulfmeyer et al. (2015) demonstrated that the DIAL and the RRL are currently the most accurate and highest resolution water vapor and temperature remote sensing systems in the world.
-The RRL was the first to 250 measure inversions at the top of the boundary layer and turbulent fluctuations in daytime temperature (Behrendt et al., 2015).
-As research instruments, the scanning DIAL and RRL are not automated, thus, manual operation is only affordable for certain time periods during dedicated intensive observations periods.
-Whereas ARTHUS is a full automated system to collect vertical profiles.
+Wulfmeyer et al. (2015) demonstrated that the DIAL and the RRL are currently the most accurate and highest-resolution water vapor and temperature remote sensing systems in the world.
+The RRL was the first to measure inversions at the top of the boundary layer and turbulent fluctuations in daytime temperature (Behrendt et al., 2015).
+As research instruments, the scanning DIAL and RRL are not automated; thus, manual operation is only affordable for certain time periods during dedicated intensive observations periods.
+In contrast, ARTHUS is a fully automated system for collecting vertical profiles.
 When ARTHUS is not involved in other field campaigns, it is operated in LAFO.